apache/spark/docs/mllib-feature-extraction.md

 val tfidf: RDD[Vector] = idf.transform(tf)
 {% endhighlight %}

-MLLib's IDF implementation provides an option for ignoring terms which occur in less than a minimum number of documents.
+MLlib's IDF implementation provides an option for ignoring terms which occur in less than a minimum number of documents.
 In such cases, the IDF for these terms is set to 0.
 This feature can be used by passing the `minDocFreq` value to the IDF constructor.